What is BFI [Brain Finger Interface]?

 For example, when examining the brain activity of soccer players, it has been reported that superstar players such as Neymar and Iniesta have low brain activity and well-balanced neural circuits.

 On the other hand, when we examine the brains of athletes who are in a slump and those who are suffering from pain and numbness, we find that many of them have "disturbances in brain activity," that is, biased signal transmission (disharmony of the neural network).
 I know that.
-Under normal conditions, the entire brain works in a well-balanced manner, but it is said that if only one part works too much, this triggers brain fatigue (brain overwork).
+In normal times, the brain as a whole works in a well-balanced manner, but when it is hit by brain overload, the blood flow concentrates to certain areas of the brain, which is said to trigger brain homeostasis dysfunction (BD).
+It is

 ⇒What is brain fatigue?

-It has been shown that such "imbalanced brain metabolism", that is, brain fatigue (brain overwork), causes various symptoms, among them a decrease in muscle strength and sense of balance, delayed recovery from injuries, dizziness and lightheadedness, and a decline in memory. , disturbance of the autonomic nervous system, depressed mood, etc., these symptoms are more likely to appear, and above all, it has been reported that "it can be the biggest factor that causes pain and numbness."
+It has been shown that such "imbalanced brain metabolism", or BD, causes a variety of symptoms, among them decreased muscle strength and sense of balance, delayed recovery from injuries, dizziness and lightheadedness, further decreased memory, and disturbance of the autonomic nervous system. , depressed mood, etc., these symptoms are more likely to appear, and above all, it has been reported that "it can be the biggest factor that causes pain and numbness."

 The sensations of pain and numbness are ultimately created in the brain, but recent brain science is proving that the problem lies at the site of their occurrence.
 Among them, many reports have been made on activity abnormalities in the prefrontal cortex, cingulate gyrus, amygdala, insular cortex, cerebellum, etc. (left image is brain function image in chronic pain).